2moe/sinlog-gem/docs/Readme.md

 `Sinlog::Logger` uses the Singleton pattern, meaning the entire program will share the same instance (logger).

-Modifying `Sinlog.logger` (a.k.a. `Sinlog::Logger.instance.logger`) in class A of the same program will affect Sinlog in class B.
+Modifying `Sinlog.logger` (a.k.a. `Sinlog::Logger.instance.logger`) in class A of the same program will affect `Sinlog::Logger` in class B.

 ## Side Note